MinaProtocol/mina/frontend/website/jobs/fullstack-engineer.markdown

 ## Nice to have (at least one of the following)

-- Experience working on multiple collaborative projects with a product team containing at least one additional developer (or larger team-based projects at university or a bootcamp program).
+- Experience working on collaborative projects with a product team (or larger team-based projects at a university/bootcamp)
 - Exposure to working with cryptocurrencies
 - Experience with ReasonML, OCaml, Haskell, or Rust
 - Early stage startup experience